 Population served: Financially disadvantaged children in Canada who are facing an illness or disability

 To support and enhance the physical and emotional well-being of disadvantaged children by providing products and services not otherwise provided by levels of government, insurance or other organizations.
-Children are usually referred to the organization by a health or social care professional.
+Note: Children are usually referred to the organization by a health or social care professional.

 Population served: Children with cancer and their families, caregivers, young adults, healthcare professionals and researchers related to childhood cancer